ozandmrcn/12_hi_netflix_clone/README.md

 # Netflix HTML Clone

 Welcome to the **Netflix HTML Clone** repository!
 This project is a replica of an older version of Netflix's interface, recreated with HTML and CSS.
-The design is fully responsive, ensuring a great experience across different screen sizes, and has been localized in Turkish for a more regional touch.
+The design is fully responsive, ensuring a great experience across different screen sizes, and has been localized in Turkish.

 ## 🎯 Project Overview
 This project aims to replicate a recent but not too new version of Netflix's interface using just HTML and CSS.
 It serves as both a learning experience and a portfolio piece, showcasing responsive design, layout techniques, and a focus on UI/UX elements.